If not Metaphor, then what?

 I have a growing, sneaking admiration for what Mark and Matthew, and later Luke and John, achieved.
 They consciously set about creating myth.
 When Paul and others preached that their Christ had died and risen again ‘according to the scriptures’ that’s literally what they meant; the Christ was discernible in Jewish scripture, his story laid out there for those with eyes to see it.
 Mark tells us as much in Mark 4:9: ‘He who has ears to hear, let him hear.’

 What he and, to an even greater extent, Matthew did, was construct a Saviour story from these elements.
 They saw him, or thought they did, all over the place.
-Whether or not they’re was an actual Jesus is beside the point. as is the extent to which the gospel writers may have used existing stories about him.
+Whether or not there was an actual Jesus is beside the point. as is the extent to which the gospel writers may have used existing stories about him.
 Gospel Jesus is their imaginative creation from start to finish.
 His life, deeds and many of his sayings are put together by cutting and pasting scripture.

 Cite any episode in Mark and Matthew’s gospels and it will have a precedent in scripture, either a prophecy (that invariably isn’t a prophecy) or episode (that was never about a future suffering Messiah) or character (usually legendary in their own right.)
 You can believe, as many True Believers do, that these ‘Old Testament’ episodes foreshadow the events of Jesus’ life.
 That he miraculously fulfilled prophecy through everything he did and said while here on Earth.
 Or you can take the view that doesn’t rely on faith in the miraculous, and recognise that he’s merely written that way.
 He’s the literary embodiment of scattered scraps of scripture.